CCSMB/Standards/Standards/CCSMB-X.md

 ## Technical details

-the VFS file is a text-based format that represents folder(s) as a lua table where each file/directories name is the key of the table, and the content is the value for files the value is the contents of the file for directories the value is a table containg more files/directories
+The VFS file format is a text-based format that represents folder(s) as a lua table where the keys of the table are used as file names and values are used for conents. directories in VFS are tables, whereas files have their contents embedded as a string VFS files should be read and written in binary mode as to prevent converting charachters to `?` One drawback of VFS is that it doesen't preserve